“About JoAnn” is probably more information than you wanted, but check it out anyway.

 I grew up in Texas on the Louisiana border.
-The culture in my small town fluctuated between Daughters of the American Revolution society matrons to country folk.
+The culture in my small town fluctuated from uptight Daughters of the American Revolution society matrons to redneck hillbilly.
 Family dynamics ranged from South of “crazy as a Betsy bug” to way East of eccentric.

-I had connections on both sides which is a good thing because southerners celebrate “crazy.”
+I had connections on both sides, which is a good thing because Southerners celebrate “crazy.”
 We’ve elevated it to an art form and call it “eccentric.”

 My books are available at these online retailers.

 “Tap Dancing in a Fishnet,” a humorous memoir about my experience growing up in the South with an unorthodox, but lovable family.

 “I Said It….I’m Not Sorry,” is a collection of essays about having fun with Dysfunction.